rem137/IA_Manager/README.md

 At the beginning of each CLI session a contextual summary is displayed.
 You can set your own message with `set_session_note` and clear it by setting an empty string.

+In the web interface, open the **Settings** page to adjust your name, sarcasm level and custom session note.